engineyard/ey-cookbooks-stable-v5/examples/memcached/cookbooks/custom-memcached/README.md

 ### Choose the instances that run the recipe

 By default, the recipe runs on a utility instance named 'memcached'.
 This is configured in `attributes/default.rb`.
-This will run the memcached daemon on the utility instance named 'memcached' and create a `/data/appname/shared/config/memcached-custom.yml` file that points to the private IP of the memcached instance.
+This will run the memcached daemon on the utility instance named 'memcached' and create a `/data/appname/shared/config/memcached_custom.yml` file that points to the private IP of the memcached instance.

 ```
   # Install memcached on a utility instance named 'memcached'
   memcached['install_type'] = 'NAMED_UTILS'
-  memcached['util_name'] = 'memcached'
+  memcached['utility_name'] = 'memcached'
 ```

 To install memcached on all app instances, comment out the block above and set `memcached['install_type']` to 'ALL_APP_INSTANCES'.
-This will run the memcached daemon on all app instances and create a `/data/appname/shared/config/memcached-custom.yml` file that points to the private IPs of all the app instances.
+This will run the memcached daemon on all app instances and create a `/data/appname/shared/config/memcached_custom.yml` file that points to the private IPs of all the app instances.
 The memcache client will be responsible for sharding the data across all the instances running memcached

 ```
   # Install memcached on all app instances